 Katy Caldwell is Counsel at Ropes and Gray based in the Litigation and Enforcement Practice.
 Her practice covers a broad array of industries including medical device manufacturers, pharmaceutical companies, private equity firms and their portfolio companies, investment advisers, health care providers, national retailers, academic institutions, and others.

 Katy is deeply committed to pro bono and public service.
 Her pro bono practice includes immigration assistance for clients seeking asylum and temporary protected status; class action litigation on behalf of participants in the Massachusetts Emergency Assistance shelter program; and drafting amicus briefs on behalf of nonprofit organizations.
 Katy volunteers with and co-chairs the firm’s participation in a literacy program for early elementary students in Boston Public Schools.
-On the home front, Katy and her husband are the parents of a one-year-old daughter.
+On the home front, Katy and her husband are the parents of two toddlers.

 Prior to joining the firm, Katy served as a judicial intern for the Honorable William G. Young of the U.S. District Court for the District of Massachusetts.
 She is a graduate of Michigan State University and Boston University Law School.